basil00/PseudoNode/README.md

 the network.
 See the sample application `apps/txmon` for an example of how this can be used to build a simple transaction monitor.

-In addition to the above, PseudoNode allows raw transactions can be broadcast to the network using the following function call:
+In addition to the above, PseudoNode can broadcast raw transactions using using the following function call:

     PN_broadcast_tx(node, tx_data, tx_len);